rTreutlein/semantic_parsing/corpusgenerator/bootstrapping_example.md

 We periodically validate the entire corpus for internal consistency and use common sense reasoning to verify the accuracy of statements.
 In this case, we might ask a few people about their coffee habits to confirm the general accuracy of our statements.

 This example demonstrates how a single seed sentence about an everyday topic can be expanded into a network of related, common-sense statements, forming the basis of a self-consistent and expandable corpus.

+## 7. Additional Edge Type Examples

+Using "Coffee wakes people up" as the original sentence, here are examples for each edge type:

+1. Elaborates:
+   - Original: "Coffee wakes people up."
+   - Elaboration: "Coffee contains caffeine, a stimulant that increases alertness and reduces fatigue."

+2. Specifies:
+   - Original: "Coffee wakes people up."
+   - Specification: "A strong espresso shot can quickly boost energy levels in the morning."

+3. Generalizes:
+   - Original: "Coffee wakes people up."
+   - Generalization: "Caffeinated beverages often have stimulating effects on the human body."

+4. Contrasts:
+   - Original: "Coffee wakes people up."
+   - Contrast: "Chamomile tea is known for its calming properties and is often consumed before bedtime."

+5. Compares:
+   - Original: "Coffee wakes people up."
+   - Comparison: "Like coffee, energy drinks also contain caffeine and are used to increase alertness."

+6. Causes:
+   - Original: "Coffee wakes people up."
+   - Cause: "The caffeine in coffee blocks adenosine receptors in the brain, causing increased alertness."

+7. Results_from:
+   - Original: "Coffee wakes people up."
+   - Result: "Many people experience improved concentration and productivity as a result of drinking coffee."

+8. Exemplifies:
+   - Original: "Coffee wakes people up."
+   - Example: "A college student drinking a large coffee before an early morning exam exemplifies how people use coffee to stay alert."

+9. Defines:
+   - Original: "Coffee wakes people up."
+   - Definition: "Coffee is a brewed beverage prepared from roasted coffee beans, known for its stimulating effects due to its caffeine content."

+These examples show how each edge type can be used to create a rich network of related information around the original sentence, expanding the corpus with diverse yet connected knowledge.